techidaily/site-android-pokemon-go/source/_posts/in-2024-what-pokemon-evolve-with-a-dawn-stone-for-xiaomi-redmi-13c-5g-drfone-by-drfone-virtual-android.md

 If you are also planning to catch this electric-type Pokemon, then you can have a similar query as well.
 Since Pachirisu is a region-specific Pokemon, chances are that you might not see it spawning everywhere.
 Though, if you use the right Pokemon Go Pachirisu map, then you can easily locate it.
 In this post, I’m going to suggest some working Pachirisu regional maps so that you can catch this Pokemon like a pro.

-## Part 1: Things You Should Know About Pachirisu

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LW6wNx3XAj8?si=VaIuFIIx8MM_RhUR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BR4gsW-J7as?si=9a56UDKZKhREZnwz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Things You Should Know About Pachirisu

 ### What are Pokemon GO Pachirisu Features?